GSK - Childhood deaths

 "If these deaths weren't cleared, the deaths after vaccination would have been significantly higher than expected by chance.
 The manufacturer would have had to admit to the EMA that their vaccine was the cause of those excess deaths."

 Puliyel and Sathyamala claim that the producer "must explain the seemingly flawed figures that he submitted to regulatory authorities.

 So far the manufacturer has claimed that the deaths reported after the vaccine are "coincident" and that they would have taken place in these children even if they had not received vaccinations.

 However, in their review in the journal, Puliyel and Sathyamala point out that their analysis showed that 83% of the reported deaths occurred immediately after vaccination in the first 10 days and only 17% happened in the following ten days.

 "If it were coincident deaths, then they would not have all clustered immediately after vaccination, but would have been evenly distributed over the 20-day period."

-Puliyel and Sathyamala write that any argument that claims that sudden deaths after vaccination are compensated for by lives saved by the vaccine is not acceptable, in the same way that it would be considered illegal to kill a person to use his organs to rescue five other people. .
+Puliyel and Sathyamala write that any argument that claims that sudden deaths after vaccination are offset by lives saved by the vaccine is not acceptable, in the same way that it would be considered illegal to kill a person to use his organs to save five other people. .

 "Hiding deaths after vaccination can prevent or delay the assessment of the vaccine's safety profile and this can lead to unnecessary and ethically justifiable deaths.